The Fastest Way to Kill Pool Algae

 Algae spores are everywhere.
 They can get into your pool through rain, dirt, and even wind.
 But those pervasive algae spores become a problem when they multiply in your pool water, turn into an algae bloom, or start growing on your pool walls.
 Low chlorine levels, improper pH levels, dirty filters, or pool circulation create the perfect conditions for algae growth.
 Algae can also be introduced by contaminated swimwear or toys that were used in a river, pond, lake, or ocean with algae.

-Algae prevention is a lot easier than treating an existing large algae problem.
-That’s why it’s so important to keep your pool water balanced, clean your filter system and wash off any swimwear or toys that have been used in natural bodies of water.
+Algae prevention is much easier than treating an existing large algae problem.
+That’s why it’s so important to keep your pool water balanced, clean your filter system, and wash off any swimwear or toys that have been used in natural bodies of water.

 Knowing what type of pool algae you have will help you treat it.
 First, figure out what color algae is in your pool.
 Then, keep reading for a complete step-by-step walkthrough on how to get rid of algae.